datakaveri/iudx-deployment/README.md

 # iudx-deployment
 Installation and setup scripts for single and multi node (clustered) IUDX services.

-As a design choice on the architecture, keeping scalability for microservices in mind we chose the Service Mesh Architecture for Catalogue Server and Resource Server.
-In a service mesh architecture, each microservice is a well-defined module that can be containerized and discovered using service discovery.
-The orchestration of the services can be such that data-intensive modules are residing closer to the database which also helps in better response times, limits the bandwidth and reduces the cost.
-Also, it helps in scaling of a specific microservice at ease.

 # Components

 The IUDX system will consist of the following services and servers: